Improving Information Security in the Age of Remote Work

 However, this doesn't mean your employees can't complete their tasks from their favorite places.
 They can do so if they use a virtual private network (VPN) when connected to public wifi.

 A VPN encrypts your data traffic.
 VPNs work by hiding your IP address, meaning your location essentially becomes invisible.
-Employees can work from home or any other place without security risks.
+Employees can work from home, from a virtual business address or any other place without security risks.

 Stress the importance of strong passwords